 Contagion is a compelling anthology of ten essays written during the height of the COVID-19 pandemic.
 Addressing the diverse impacts of the crisis, these essays delve into topics spanning life, death, mental health, the economy, and more.
 Through the lens of the pandemic, the anthology explores the evolving nature of truth and knowledge amidst a world grappling with crippling uncertainties.

 The Unacceptable Gift delves into humanity’s indifference to looming existential threats – like nuclear proliferation, the climate crisis, unregulated AI, and machine intelligence.
 It examines the power of propaganda, the cognitive avoidance of issues we find too shocking to consider, and our blind faith in technology.
 The book challenges prevailing notions, urging readers to embrace cautionary approaches to the unknown and reconsider societal norms in order to navigate into calmer waters and more secure futures for succeeding generations.

 Published 11 February 2013

 Heresies are seminal ideas that are at fundamental variance with the established order.
-Over the many years I have been advising governments and corporations I have often been branded a heretic.
-I have invariably taken this as a compliment.
+Over the many years of advising governments and corporations, Richard has often been branded a heretic and has invariably taken this as a compliment.
 In the quest for alternative wisdom and new ways of knowing, this short book of essays examines the future of humanity from a mindfully contrarian perspective.

-New research has exposed our leadership paradigm as a outdated mess of flawed models and practices.
-By working with great leaders and observing their common attitudes and behaviours, Richard Hames has cracked a universal code based on intelligence, appreciation and collaboration.
-This code unlocks Five Literacies of Global Leadership.
+New research has exposed our leadership paradigm as an outdated mess of flawed models and practices.
+By working with great leaders and observing their common attitudes and behaviours, Richard has cracked a universal code based on intelligence, appreciation and collaboration.
+This code unlocks five literacies for the praxis of effective global leadership..